Skip to Content

 6. Illicit discharges originating from new construction and redevelopment sites must be addressed and eliminated as soon as practicable after detection.

-7. Texas State has the responsibility to ensure the GC is complying with all state and federal regulations during the construction activity period.
+7. Texas State has the responsibility to ensure the primary operator is complying with all state and federal regulations during the construction activity period.

-3. Post-Construction Stormwater Management in New Development in Redevelopment
+3. Post-Construction Stormwater Management in New Development and Redevelopment

 1. For post-construction stormwater management, a combination of structural and non-structural BMPs will be implemented on new development and redevelopment sites greater than one acre in size.